File Size Limits for Attachments in SMS and Email

-This article explains the file size limits of attachments for both SMS and email sent through HighLevel.
-It also introduces a powerful enhancement — Attachments Made Easy in Conversations — which allows users to send larger files effortlessly via Media Library links and auto-generates video thumbnails to boost engagement.
+This article explains the file size limits of attachments for both SMS and email sent through the platform.
+It also introduces a powerful enhancement — Attachments Made Easy in Conversations — which lets you send larger files effortlessly via Media Library links and auto-generates video thumbnails to boost engagement.

 Key Benefits of Understanding File Size Limits